TheRobBrennan/nextjs-grandstack-starter-typescript/README.md

 $ npm run dev:v4
 ```

-The follow additional scripts have been created for managing your Docker environment based on the version of Neo4j you are using.
+Additionally, the following scripts have been created for managing your Docker environment based on the version of Neo4j you are using.

 Neo4j v3.5.x: